It’s holiday season, 2021. Last year most of us were locked down pretty firmly. This year, it’s not quite the same.

 I know.
 I’ve done it.
 I once made the mistake of doing it at U.S. Immigration.
 It got worse — much worse — when I told the security officer my solopreneurship was centered on chickens (my online business niche).
 Forty minutes later I emerged from a cold, dark security office, having been hauled over the coals about bio-security and chemical poultry washes.

 Are you dreading it?
-No, not just the bad dancing and the embarrassing sight of the boss approaching the karaoke microphone…
+It could be worse.
+Gone (for now) is the bad dancing and the embarrassing sight of the boss approaching the karaoke microphone…

 First there’s the look of confusion as your conversation partner tries to compute the word.
 “Solopreneur?
 I’ve never heard of that before.
 What exactly is it?”